-- dealing with the Administrators in relation to compensation issues arising from the Morrogh and MMI failures, - implementation of the revised Funding Arrangements published in May 2004, - input to the Department of Finance and EU Commission reviews of compensation schemes, - servicing of the Board and of Board Committee meetings, - implementation of the ICCL's investment policy, - development of a business recovery plan, - reviewing the controls operated by the ICCL to ensure compliance with legislation, - working with the Financial Regulator towards the co-ordination of the levy raising and collection procedures for the Financial Regulator and the ICCL, and - relocation of the ICCL's accommodation within the Dame Street premises.
+- dealing with the Administrator in relation to compensation issues arising from the Morrogh failure, - ongoing implementation of the 2004 Funding Arrangements, - servicing of the Board and of Board Committee meetings, - input to the Department of Finance Morrogh Working Group, - implementation of the ICCL's investment policy, - implementation and reporting on the suite of policies and procedures developed by the ICCL to ensure compliance with legislation, and - working with the Financial Regulator towards the co-ordination of the levy raising and collection procedures for the Financial Regulator and the ICCL.

-I consider that the resources, systems and procedures are in place to deal effectively with the issues as they arise, and I continue to monitor ways of improving the efficiency of the operations.
+I consider that the resources, systems and procedures are in place to deal effectively with the issues as they arise and I continue to monitor ways of improving the efficiency of the operations.

-Finally, I wish to express my thanks to the Board of Directors for their guidance and support and also to the staff for their continued hard work and cooperation in ensuring the smooth functioning of the Scheme's operations.
+Finally, I wish to express my thanks to the Board of Directors for their guidance and support and also to the staff for their continued hard work and cooperation in ensuring the smooth and efficient functioning of the Scheme's operations.